simonebraga/middleware_technologies_2022/projectA/documentation.md

 * When almost no data is received.
 Spark is good since it performs calculations only when there is something in input, not wasting computational performance in an almost "idle" situation.

-**Why not Kafka?**
+### Kafka for data aggregation

-Another alternative we thought about for the back-end was Kafka.
-The use of Spark would have been anyway necessary for the statistical calculations, and Kafka would end up being used just as a communication interface between the sensors and the back-end.
-We discarded this option because it'd be a waste to use Kafka just for its communication and storage capabilities.
+Kafka is used as a "middleman" between Spark and the Internet to take care of handling data coming from the end-user application.
+It is suitable for this purpose since Kafka provides very good scalability if the number of routers grows in size.
+Moreover, Kafka is used also to persist the ingested data and the computed metrics, hence its storage capabilities are very well exploited.

 ### Contiki-NG for data collection

-The sensors are implemented in C using Contiki-NG and simulated using Cooja, which is able to reproduce the wireless behavior of such devices, which is suitable for the IoT devices' interaction.
-Moreover, Contiki-NG is able to perform light pre-processing on the collected data with a small performance impact.
+The sensors are implemented in C using Contiki-NG and simulated using Cooja, which can reproduce the wireless behavior of such devices, which is suitable for the IoT devices' interaction.
+Moreover, Contiki-NG can perform light pre-processing on the collected data with a small performance impact.

 The output record of each sensor is structured as follows (depending on the outcome of the pre-processing):